fivetran/dbt_apple_search_ads/README.md

 | [apple_search_ads__keyword_report](https://fivetran.github.io/dbt_apple_search_ads/#!/model/model.apple_search_ads.apple_search_ads__keyword_report)            | Each record in this table represents the daily performance at the ad group level for keywords. |
 | [apple_search_ads__search_term_report](https://fivetran.github.io/dbt_apple_search_ads/#!/model/model.apple_search_ads.apple_search_ads__keyword_report)            | Each record in this table represents the daily performance at the ad group level for search term report. |

+### Materialized Models
+**26** models will be materialized in each run when all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as either `view` or `table`.
 <!--section-end-->

 ## How do I use the dbt package?